demisto/content/Packs/Zendesk/Playbooks/playbook-Zendesk_-_Ticket_Management_README.md

-`Zendesk - Ticket Management` allows you to open new tickets or update comments to the existing ticket using the playbook's tasks.
+`Zendesk - Ticket Management` allows you to open a new ticket or comment on an existing ticket.

 ## Dependencies